 In this article

 Yes, dogs can get braces.
-Veterinarians have used orthodontic appliances on dogs’ teeth since the late 20th century.1
+Veterinarians have used orthodontic appliances on dogs’ teeth since the late 20th century.1 Though humans may use orthodontic procedures for cosmetic reasons, braces for dogs are purely functional.

-While putting braces on your dog’s teeth may feel extreme, it can allow your dog to eat and chew comfortably.
+Braces can correct severe or even dangerous dental issues in dogs.
+While putting braces on your dog may feel extreme, it can help them eat and chew comfortably.

 Dogs can face many of the same dental issues as humans do.
 However, a veterinarian will only recommend braces for your dog under certain circumstances.